MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - when you create a new security group, all outbound traffic is allowed by default
 - can create up to 5 VPCs in each AWS region
 - in VPC, an instance does not retain its private IP
+- Once a VPC is set to Dedicated hosting, it can be changed back to default hosting via the CLI, SDK or API.
+Note that this will not change hosting settings for existing instances, only future ones
 - Deletion of the VPC is possible only after terminating all instances within the VPC, and deleting all the components with the VPC
 - **Network Address Translation (NAT)**: ways to let private subnets to connect to Internet
 	- needs to be associated with an Elastic IP address (or public IP address)